Why is the Settlement for My Car Accident Taking So Long?

 While they may appear to sound compassionate, insurance adjusters are not your friend.
 Ultimately, their goal is to pay the lowest amount possible and try to get you to settle quickly with their first offer.
 This amount is typically a lowball offer, and insurers will also try to get you to settle before you have had an opportunity to speak with a legal professional.

-The drawback of waiting for a trial to see if you can receive more in the conclusion of the settlement process is the amount of time involved in the waiting period.
-By accepting a low settlement, you usually will receive that money faster, but it may be significantly less than the compensation to which you are entitled.
+The drawback of waiting for a trial to see if you can receive more at the conclusion of the settlement process is the amount of time involved in the waiting period.
+By accepting a low settlement, you usually will receive that money faster, but it may be significantly less than the compensation you deserve.

 How Can an Attorney Help Me After a Car Accident?